aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 * Add an errors function to the `pokemonForm` that returns an unordered list of error messages.
 * Add a `mapStateToProps` function in the `PokemonFormContainer` to provide the `PokemonForm` with a list of errors

+To test that the errors properly show up, try adding a pokemon with the same name as a pokemon that currently exists in the database.
+Pokemon names have a `uniqueness: true` constraint, so it should display an error like "Name is already taken".

 ## Phase 8: Style

 A signification portion of the time you spend working on your full-stack project